clairecui-ubc/chungMD/REPORT.md

   - [x] RBSC and DI discrepancies checked: Title, Location, Date, Description, Notes, Physical description
   - [x] Creators Cleaning:  Unify different forms of creators
 - [x] The format of the data complied with AtoM import requirements
-  - [x] Addded General Material Designation for all records based in identifier, genre and description.
+  - [x] Addded `General Material Designation` for all records based on identifier, genre and description.
 This field was added because the physical descriptions are not available for all records
-  - [x] Added level of description, including collection, series, subseries, file and item
+  - [x] Added `level of description` for all records, including collection, series, subseries, file and item
   - [x] Added `start date` and `end date` for all records
-  - [x] Added `language_CSV` in the format of ISO-639-1
+  - [x] Added `language_CSV` in the format of ISO-639-1 to support CSV import
-- [x] Establish hirarchy of items in the collection
+- [x] Established hirarchy of items in the collection
   - [x] Created a hirarchy based on current categories
-  - [x] Assign one unique category for each record
+  - [x] Assigned one and only one category for each record
-  - [x] Established album/photo links using parentID field.
+  - [x] Established album/photo links using parentID field
 - [x] Kept documentation and records of changes and decisions made to the Chung Metadata
   - [x] Added columns in the master spreadsheet to mark changes: Status, Notes_Merging_CC, RBSC_Staff_Notes
   - [x] Keep logs: master daily backup, Updates Log, Co-op work log